sqor/CommonServiceInterface/README.md

 As you will see, there are two main parts of our em_service.erl callback module:

 ### 1. Beavioural functions
 Implementing a service needs some housekeeping.
-When the service server is launched through a start() or start_link(), the init_service function is called.
-Here, the service shall initialize it's state and return with an {ok,ServiceState} tuple.
-This ServiceState is used to pass the service state when starting to process each and every request.
+When the service server is launched through a start() or start_link(), the init_service function is called in the callback module.
+Here, the service shall initialize it's global state and return with an {ok,ServiceState} tuple.
+This ServiceState is used to pass the global state when starting to process each and every request.

 terminate_service is the counterpart of init_service.
 It is called when the service is being terminated, so this is the last place where the cleanups shall be executed before a service shuts down.

-When a request reaches the server, it calls the callback module's init function to initialize the processing thread.
-It shall return with a state that is used during the processing of a specific request.
-Here a DB connection could be taken from a pool for example and pass it back.
+When a request reaches the server, it calls the callback module's init(Args,ServiceState) function to initialize the processing thread.
+It shall return with {ok,RequestState} that is used during  processing of a specific request.
+Here a DB connection could be taken from a pool for example and pass it back as part of the RequestState.

-When init returned with {ok,RequestProcessingState} our gen_server calls the function that will actually process the request.
+When init returned with {ok,RequestState} our gen_server calls the function that will actually process the request.
 These are the functions that can be found in the Second part of the callback module, and called as Service Functions.

-When the request is processed, our gen_server finally calls terminate(Reason,RequestProcessingState) callback function to have a cleanup after processing a single request.
+When the request is processed, our gen_server finally calls terminate(Reason,RequestState) callback function to have a cleanup after processing a single request.

 ### 2. Service functions
 The implementation for the service functions goes to em_service.erl: